-Details: The results of the evaluation are available at www.strabag.com In accordance with C-Rule 62 of the Austrian Code of Corporate Governance, STRABAG SE commissions an external evaluation of compliance with the Code regularly every three years.
+In accordance with C-Rule 62 of the Austrian Code of Corporate Governance, STRABAG SE commissions an external evaluation of compliance with the Code regularly every three years.
 The next external evaluation will be conducted in 2017 for the 2016 financial year.

 The last evaluation, for the 2013 financial year, was performed in March 2014 by Fellner Wratzfeld & Partner Rechtsanwälte GmbH.
 It revealed no indications that the declarations provided by the Management and Supervisory Board members regarding observation of and compliance with the C-Rules and R-Rules of the Austrian Code of Corporate Governance were untrue.
-The C-Rules and R-Rules of the ÖCGK were complied with - inasmuch as these were included in the formal obligation of STRABAG SE.
+The C-Rules and R-Rules of the Code were complied with - inasmuch as these were included in the formal obligation of STRABAG SE.
 Some rules did not apply to STRABAG SE during the evaluation period.
 The complete report including the results of the evaluation is available at www.strabag.com.

-Continuous development of the corporate governance system
+Continuous development of the corporate governance

 STRABAG strives to constantly improve the corporate governance system in the interests of the company and all stakeholders.
 In the past financial year, the company examined how it could further professionalise the meetings of the Supervisory Board.
 Some large companies use protected IT tools to prepare Supervisory Board meetings and distribute the necessary documents.
-This makes it possible to more easily and more securely transfer and save confidential material.
-The Supervisory Board has analysed the advantages and disadvantages of this form of electronic board communication and a trial phase will decide whether STRABAG will implement such a system itself.
+The Supervisory Board has analysed the advantages and disadvantages of this form of electronic board communication.
+Following a thorough debate, it was, however, decided not to use such a system.